10 Anger Management Exercises to Control Anger

-If you need help in controlling your anger, there are many self-help exercises you could try at home and at work.
-These exercises can help you reduce your anger and improve your overall well-being.
+If you need help in how to deal with anger issues, then there are many self-help exercises to control anger you could try at home and work.
+These anger control exercises can help you reduce your anger and improve your overall well-being.

-If you are prone to outbursts of anger, these exercises can help you calm down:
+If you are prone to outbursts of anger, these exercises can help you deal with anger issues:

 1. Breathe Deep

 Our mental health is very closely related to our physical health.
 When we are angry our breathing gets fast and shallow; this is a way of our body telling us to calm down.

 When this happens, try to breathe slowly and deeper from your core than your chest.
 Breathe in through your nose and breathe out through your mouth.
 Repeat this process as required.
 This can be one of the most effective and easiest ways to control anger and practice anger management.